 Crieff have in recent times been fortunate to have a number of respected celebrities or well-known sportspeople to accept the role of Chieftain.
 They will almost always have some close connection with Crieff and served the town and/or country with distinction.
 They are the Gatherings most important person and are given a salute and march past by the pipe bands and competitors, and award the prizes to the winners.

-Have a look at the past Chieftains of Crieff Gathering.
+Have a look at our Chieftains, past and present.

 A resident of Crieff since 1980 and a long time ambassador for the Perthshire town, David was born and raised in Auchterarder.
 Despite being a talented golfer winning amateur tournaments and playing at county level David began his working career in local government.
 However realising his talents lay elsewhere he became a golf professional in 1985.
 In 1989 he was appointed Head PGA Professional at Crieff Golf Club taking over from another local well known face John Stark who was also our chieftain in 2000.